biltAtous/Accessible-SVG-Graphs/README.md

 ### Release Notes ###
+1.3.0 - Introducing the progress bar

+1.2.0 - Made the code more typescripty

 1.1.5 - Fixed some bug on the observer.

 1.1.0 - With the use of observer API, it does load the graph when the wrapper element is observed.